-This session focuses on reporting requirements for specific claim, loss, and expense topics, such as allocation of losses and expenses between medical and indemnity fields, ALAE vs. UALAE, and subrogation recovery and waiver of subrogation.
+This session focuses on Unit Statistical reporting requirements for specific claim, loss, and expense topics.
+The session explains what losses and expenses are reported for medical and indemnity fields, ALAE versus ULAE, and special claim conditions.

 This session covers an overview of NCCI’s validation of Financial Call data edits, potential drivers, and next steps when resolving these items.

 This session provides an overview of the Aggregate Data Quality Incentive Program (ADQIP) and its components, applicability, and assessments.
 It will cover how to view information related to ADQIP in the Data Manager Dashboard.

 This session examines reporting rules for deriving the DSR Level Premium and detailed instructions on the two methods—Average Deviation and Extending Exposures.
 It covers other topics, such as deviation history and other Financial Call premium types.